 The Merger Transactions are intended to be tax-free reorganizations for federal income tax purposes.
 No party to the Reorganization intends to request a ruling from the IRS that the Merger Transactions qualify as tax-free reorganizations under Section 368 of the Code.
 It is a condition of the closing of the Reorganization that at or prior to such closing GTC, GFP, Tube Turns and Bell receive the opinion of Wyatt, Tarrant & Combs that, based on certain assumptions, qualifications, conditions and representations, the Merger Transactions will so qualify, the GTC Contribution will qualify as a tax-free transfer of property to a controlled corporation under Section 351 of the Code and the Reincorporation will qualify as a tax-free reorganization under Section 368 of the Code.
 Such assumptions will be based in part upon actions to be taken following the closing of the Reorganization.
 Persons receiving this Joint Proxy Statement/Prospectus should be aware that opinions of counsel are not binding on the IRS or any court.
-In addition, no opinion of counsel will be obtained concerning the Spin Off or the Reverse Stock Split.
+In addition, no opinion of counsel will be obtained concerning the Reverse Stock Split and such counsel has opined that the Spin Off will not satisfy the requirements of Sections 368(a)(1)(D) and 355 of the Code resulting in tax consequences for GFP and its shareholders.
+See "The Reorganization -- Certain Federal Income Tax Consequences."
 During the first quarter of 1997, GFP Partners-IV, Ltd. (the limited partnership in which Partners-V is the 99% general partner) sold substantially all of its assets resulting in a tax liability of approximately \$1.0 million which is a liability of the consolidated group which includes GTC.